 What facilities are available for baby changing and buggies?

 All disabled toilets have baby changing facilities and there is also a room available on the event site specifically for baby changing and feeding.
 In addition there is a a buggy park for those who want to leave their buggy safely while on the tractor and trailer rides and child tagging is offered run by The Lions Club, provided free of charge, located in the reception area (Atrium) in the Arena.

 Are there food and refreshments available at the event?

 Food and drink will be available to purchase and the event will also have ample picnic areas for visitors to bring their own food to have on site.

 Is the event indoors or outdoors?

 The Norfolk Spring Fling is both indoors and outdoors.
-Exhibitors can be found inside our Arena, The Ark area and outdoors in the Countryside Area.
+Exhibitors can be found across the site and maps will be available to make sure you don't miss anything.
 We try to provide as much outdoor cover as possible in the case of bad weather but please come appropriately dressed for the weather.